Otien0/Sky-Ground_Horizon_Detector/README.md

 After that, one should wait depending on your PC's processor speed, then later the output image will be shown under the output_images folder.

 This script takes a lot of time when running multiple images say, 10 images or more.
 It will also depend on the image quality.

+Some of the required output images:

+This image clearly separates the sky from the ground as required.

+Another output image separating sky from ground.

+An image detecting the horizon.